Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 It usually takes time to see results from your organic SEO efforts.
 You can turn to paid search advertising if you want to expedite positive performance and increase your practice visibility in search results.

 With paid search advertising, search engines allow businesses to bid for advertising space in search results.
-In Google results, these ads often appear above organic results and labeled “Ad.”
+In Google results, these ads often appear above organic results and are labeled “Ad.”

-5. Master online reputation in your market
+5. Master local online reputation

 Ask satisfied patients for feedback